fenago/natural-language-processing-workshop/lab_guides/Lab_7.md

 focus of the remainder of this section.
 We will look at the TextRank algorithm, which is an unsupervised machine learning method.
-For simplicity, we will focus on single-document summarization in this chapter.
+For simplicity, we will focus on single-document summarization in this lab.
 To implement this, we will be using the gensim library.